sa-concept-refactoring/doc/chapters/analysis.typ

 // - Abhängig vom Projekt: Risikoanalyse
 // - Beschreibung (externen) existierenden Schnittstellen

-This chapter documents the research of the Language Server Protocol (LSP), clangd, AST and the newly added construct in C++ 20, concepts.
+This section documents the research of the Language Server Protocol (LSP), clangd, AST and the newly added construct in C++ 20, concepts.
-To be able to contribute to the LLVM project @llvm_github it is important to understand the fundamentals explained in the following chapters.
+To be able to contribute to the LLVM project @llvm_github it is important to understand the fundamentals explained in the following sections.

 == Language Server Protocol (LSP)